SuperFLEB/blender_deep_copy_demo/README.md

 If there are collection instances, those are copied as well.

 * All data is made unique from unselected objects, but is common among the selection.
-* Some features are not yet covered.
-What will happen with them is your guess:
+* Some features will fail to copy or will behave unexpectedly:
   * Vertex instances
   * Geometry nodes